-Andrew is a full-stack marketer, media producer and entrepreneur with a career that has extended across sports marketing, professional services, social enterprise and TV news.
+Andrew is a full-stack marketer, media producer and entrepreneur specialising in building and growing brands.

 Andrew has a broad professional network, having led and managed projects with teams across Australia as well as New Zealand, United Kingdom, Boston and Ho Chi Minh.

 Andrew oversees marketing and growth at PickStar, Australia’s largest marketplace to book sports stars for any event, marketing campaign or experience.
-In addition, he provides marketing, podcasting and media services through his company, Apiro Consulting.
+He also provides marketing strategy, podcasting and content services through his company, Apiro Consulting.

-Andrew was previously a co-founder of startup TalkLife (based in London), a global social network collaborating with Microsoft Research, Massachusetts Institute of Technology and Harvard University on world first youth mental health insights.
+Andrew was previously a co-founder of TalkLife (based in the UK), now the world’s leading peer support network for mental health, collaborating with Microsoft Research, Massachusetts Institute of Technology and Harvard University on world first youth mental health insights.

 Previously Andrew was a television sport reporter and producer at 9 News, after starting his career in the Adelaide Football Club’s communications department.